-When you seek care at our office, you are assured that Dr. Mike, Dr. Janet, and their staff use the latest technology to enhance the quality of your dental care.
-Many patients, especially younger patients, are very familiar with new technology and are comfortable with this high tech practice.
+When you seek care at our office, you are assured that Dr. Mike and Dr. Janet and their team use the latest technology to enhance the quality of your dental care.
+Many patients especially younger patients, are very familiar with new technology and are comfortable with this high tech practice.

 Many dentists use air-driven “hand-pieces” (the dental term for “drills”).
 While acceptable for many procedures, these “whiny sounding” air-powered hand pieces all have a degree of non-concentricity, which means they do not always rotate smoothly.